Homeland Security & Public Safety

-Lauren Stienstra serves as a program director for the NGA Center for Best Practices Homeland Security and Public Safety Division, where she manages a portfolio of projects centered on national security, violence prevention, energy assurance, public health preparedness, emergency response and disaster resilience.
+Lauren Stienstra serves as a program director for the NGA Solutions’ Homeland Security and Public Safety team, where she manages a portfolio of projects centered on national security, violence prevention, energy assurance, public health preparedness, emergency response and disaster resilience.
 The Homeland Security, Emergency Management & Resilience Program supports governors and their staff in developing data-driven, evidence-based solutions to their states’ crisis challenges.

 Stienstra manages the Governors Homeland Security Advisors Council (GHSAC), an association of governors’ homeland security advisors (HSA) from every state, territory and the District of Columbia.
 Through the GHSAC, NGA supports HSA’s with best practice implementation, policy development, and strategic planning on issues related to critical infrastructure protection, catastrophic natural disaster management, school safety, and operational coordination.
 Her other projects are supported by partnerships with the U.S. Centers for Disease Control and Prevention, the U.S. Department of Homeland Security, the U.S. Department of Energy, as well as private sector partners.
 In her work, she also provides programmatic support for the Council of Governors.